HomeGuides

 Important Note: Once the installation and the configuration are completed, restart the STENG before starting the server!

-How to configure the remapping of the shared folders
+How to remap shared folders

 Note: Paths may slightly change due to differences between Windows and Unix.